Cancer Research UK logo.

 An illustration of a valuable diamond engagement ring in a box.

-To make sure that your loved one's wishes are honoured as closely as possible, update or involve us in the sale or use of these types of gifts.
+To make sure that your loved one’s wishes are honoured as closely as possible, once we’ve been notified, we may be able to help with valuing, selling or transferring these gifts over to ourselves.

 An illustration of a house - depicting property and land.